 D-Flow is based on the concept of modules: manageable components with a specific functionality, which can be combined to create complex, interactive virtual reality applications.
 There are various types of modules present in the D-Flow software system.
 Some modules directly control specific hardware devices, such as a treadmill or a motion base.
 Other hardware modules provide access to real-time data streams from live input devices.
 To allow interaction between the subject and the virtual environment, there are modules that manipulate virtual objects, control playback of animations in the virtual environment, or detect collisions between objects.
 Finally, several modules perform specific low-level tasks, and can be regarded as building blocks for high-level functionalities.
 Examples are modules for controlling decision logic, variable storage and function generation.
-D-Flow also contains a general-purpose scripting module and a module for expression parsing.
-A detailed description of all modules can be found in the D-Flow Help menu.
+D-Flow also contains a general purpose scripting module and a module for expression parsing.
+New modules are being developed regularly, while existing modules are continuously enhanced.
+A detailed description of all modules can be found in the D-Flow Help.